grids-energy/pretty-good-predictions/README.md

 Try some other statical techniques too, especially if they have cool names like "random forrest" and "sparse regression lasso".

-If you are wanting to predict something like "Will the price be over $1000" then you can change your RRPACTUAL column from the actual price, to a 1 if the price was over $1000, or 0 if the price was under $1000.
-This model will now predict a value between 0 and 1, which is the proability of exceeding $1000.
+If you are wanting to predict something like "Will the price be over $1000?" then you can change your RRPACTUAL column from the actual price, to a 1 if the price was over $1000, or 0 if the price was under $1000.
+This model will now predict a value between 0 and 1, which is roughly the proability of exceeding $1000.
 This, combined with the actual price prediction now gives you both the expected value, and describes the distribution of the possible values in a way that might be useful for you.

 ## Where can I get weather data
 Lots of places, I like: